Living our Mission: Introducing Peckham Architecture’s Green Building Series

 Solar panels and super insulation make our eco house net-positive, which means that it produces more electricity than it consumes.
 LED lights, ERV (energy recovery ventilation), a tankless water heater and Energy Star appliances further improve our energy efficiency.
 We’ll share more about the many ways we accomplished this in upcoming posts.

-Wondering how green design fits into your life?
+Wondering how deep green design fits into your life?
 We work within any budget to accommodate our clients’ diverse needs and walks of life.
-Additionally, we offer a project options report to lend expertise and guidance to projects still in the concept phase.
+Still ironing out the details of your project?
+We also offer a Project Options Report to lend expertise and guidance to projects still in the concept phase.